 Pregnane X Receptor (PXR; NR1I2)

-This assay product utilizes proprietary human cells engineered to provide constitutive, high-level expression of the Human Pregnane X Receptor (NR1I2), a ligand-dependent transcription factor commonly referred to as PXR.
+INDIGO's Pregnane X Receptor (PXR) reporter assay utilizes proprietary mammalian cells engineered to provide constitutive, high-level expression of the Human Pregnane X Receptor (NR1I2), a ligand-dependent transcription factor commonly referred to as PXR.
 PXR is also known as the Steroid and Xenobiotic sensing nuclear receptor (SXR).

 INDIGO’s Reporter Cells express a hybrid form of human PXR.
 The N-terminal sequence encoding the PXR DNA binding domain (DBD) has been substituted with that of the yeast GAL4-DBD.
 The native PXR ligand binding domain (LBD) and other C-terminal domains remain intact and functional.
 Ligand interaction activates the receptor, causing it to binds to the GAL4 DNA binding sequence, which is functionally linked to a resident luciferase reporter gene.
 Thus, quantifying changes in luciferase activity in the treated reporter cells provides a sensitive surrogate measure of the changes in PXR activity.
 The principle application of this reporter assay system is in the screening of test samples to quantify any functional activity, either agonist or antagonist, that they may exert against human PXR.